FaizRahiemy/py-cari-ayat/README.md

 # Py Cari Ayat
 Py Cari Ayat is a Python Flask version of the [original](https://github.com/FaizRahiemy/cari-ayat) Quran verse search engine by translating Indonesian-spell-latin query to Arabic transliteration using Soundex similarity algorithm, while the comparison algorithm is cosine similarity.
-Apart from porting the codes from PHP to Python Flask, this variant of Cari Ayat is also fixing cosine-similarity xy variable, where on the PHP version the xy keeps appending for all matched words (it should be reset once checking the next word).
+Apart from porting the codes from PHP to Python Flask, this variant of Cari Ayat is also fixing cosine-similarity `xy` variable, where on the PHP version the `xy` (or in the code, they are defined as `ayatKeyCampur`, `kataPecahCampur` & `ayatPecah`) keeps appending for all matched words (it should be reset once checking the next word).

 ## Feature
 * Verse search engine by using Indonesian spelling